DinhNhatAnh/Project-Python/README.md

 # Python Projects
 Repository containing portfolio of Python Project completed by me for self learning.
-Presented in the form of Jupyter notebooks and Visual Studio Code
+Presented in the form of Jupyter Notebooks and Visual Studio Code.

 ## Content